truekas/PencilSharpener/README.md

 ## Introduction
 This writeup demonstrates how Google's Fog unenrollment patch can be bypassed on Ti50 systems.
 The exploit uses a modified version of the original pencil method to unenroll the system and prevent it from bricking.

-You can view our video proof of concept / walkthrough on Odysee:
+You can view our proof of concept video on Odysee:
 <br>
 [![Video Demo](https://github.com/truekas/PencilSharpener/blob/main/src/Cover.png?raw=true)](https://ody.sh/xySDCFhvHi)